-Applications for OSC Catalytic Grants Round 3 are now being accepted!
+Applications for OSC Catalytic Grants Round 3 have closed and are being reviewed.
+Grant recipients will be contacted starting in early May 2019.

 About the program

 The DIAL Open Source Center’s Catalytic Grant program offers financial support for free & open source software projects that support work at the nexus of humanitarian action, development and peace.
 These grants are intended to support types of effort that have traditionally been neglected or unfinished by these software projects for various reasons.